ZJUVAI/Newclid/README.rst

   geosolver --help

-For more complex applications, use the python interface.
+For more complex applications, use the Python interface.
 Below is a minimal example to load a specific problem, then uses the built solver to solve it: